Better-HPC/auto-rest/docs/index.md

 # Auto REST

-AutoRest is a command line tool for deploying dynamically generated REST APIs against relational databases.
+The `auto-rest` utility is a command line tool for automatically mapping database schemas and deploying dynamically generated REST APIs.
-The application automatically maps existing database schemas and deploys a customized API server with per-table endpoints.
+Designed primarily for development, but with production environments in mind, the application provides a simple method for quickly deploying

 Application features include: